levibotelho/levibotelho.github.io/_posts/2014-11-22-a-universal-event-logger.md

 }
 {% endhighlight %}

-The output to the console window is as follows
+The output to the console window is as follows:

 {% highlight text %}
 Printing method parameters